ultrasoundmoney/mev-analysis/setup-pgbouncer.md

 - Set up a VM.
 Size unknown, starting with N2D-standard-2.
 - Either allow http/https traffic or set up a firewall tag plus rule for pgbouncer's port, default 6543.
 - On the machine, install pgbouncer: `apt install pgbouncer`.
+This will create a systemd service which is launched automatically.
 - Edit `/etc/pgbouncer/pgbouncer.ini` to list the database connection details.

 ```ini